leon4rd/test/README.md

-## What has three letters and starts with gas?
-A Car.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.